Wills, Trusts & Probate

 Frequently Asked Questions About Irrevocable Trusts in Sherman Oaks

-Can I serve as the trustee of my irrevocable trust?
+Can I serve as trustee of my own irrevocable trust?

-What types of assets can be placed in an irrevocable trust?
+What kinds of assets can I transfer into an irrevocable trust?

-Can the terms of an irrevocable trust be changed after it is created?
+Can an irrevocable trust be changed after it is created?

-Is an irrevocable trust suitable for everyone?
+Is an irrevocable trust appropriate for every estate?